-The evolved boars tamed their underdeveloped fellows and went hunting for the last surviving humans.
-Driven by the desire for revenge, they were merciless.
-In order to make their triumph over the old species visible to all, they plundered human cities, and decorated themselves with metal artefacts of the fallen human world.
+The newly strengthened tamed underdeveloped fellow conspecifics and hunted the last surviving humans.
+Driven by revenge, they showed no mercy.
+To finally make their triumph over the ancient species visible to all, they plundered their cities and adorned themselves with the metal artifacts of the extinct human world.

-The fertile boarmother, who ranks above all others in the strict tribe hierarchy, is the symbol for the rise of the once so primitive pigs.
-Only the strongest and smartest boars are allowed the privilege of insemination.
-The boarmother’s top priority is that her family thrives.
+The fertile Boarmother, the highest of all individuals in the strict tribal hierarchy, symbolizes the rise of the once primitive pigs.
+Only the strongest and most intelligent boars receive the privilege of fertilization.
+The flourishing of their family is the Boarmother's highest priority.

-But secretly, they know that their path will lead them to Tsukuyumi in the end, as his life-giving energy will allow them to complete their transformation.
+But secretly they know that their path must ultimately lead them to Tsukuyumi, near his life-giving energy, so they can complete their development.

-The Boarlords are great in number and tough at the same time.
-Their advantages include that they can generate new units at the front, and a harmless shoat can quickly become a massive Boarmaster.
-They also profit from area modifications, so-called Terraforming, which they can carry out round by round.
-Their subterranean tunnels allow them to move quickly between their area tiles, while their Strongholds remain strong defence bastions.
+The Boarlords are numerous and tough at the same time.
+One of their advantages is that they can generate new units directly at the front and can turn a harmless fledgling into a huge Boarmaster.
+Furthermore, they benefit from area modifications, so-called Terraformings, which they can perform round after round.
+Their tunnels allow them to move easily and quickly between their areas, while their strongholds form strong defenses.

-The Boarlords are good for players who value strength more than speed.
-Their strategy is to securely hold conquered areas and use their entire strength at the right time to deal out devastating damage.
+The Boarlords are ideal for players who value strength more than speed.
+Their strategy is to keep conquered areas safe and to strike with all their strength at the decisive moment.